-Jazz Fest, the biggest festival in New Orleans outside of Mardi Gras, is here but what’s not is the jazz, according to one local.
+Jazz Fest, the biggest festival in New Orleans outside of Mardi Gras, is here but according to one man what’s not is the jazz.

-“When the hell did LL Cool J, Sheryl Crow, Rod Stewart, and Big Freedia start playing jazz?” said Tom Adams, who moved to New Orleans from San Francisco last summer and has now begun referring to the event as Just About Everything But Jazz Fest.
+“When the hell did Dave Matthews, Katy Perry, Ciara, Tom Jones, Alanis Morissette, John Fogerty, and Big Freedia start playing jazz?” said Tom Adams, who moved to New Orleans from San Francisco last summer and has now begun referring to the event as Just About Everything But Jazz Fest.